ratemarkt/ratemarkt-docs/docs/api_docs/getting_started.md

 Welcome to Ratemarkt Client API.

+## Introduction

-Ratemarkt Client API is very intuitive, predictable and simple HTTP based REST-like Json API to make it very easy to get intgerated to Ratemarkt as a client.
-It just requires single API Key in http request headers and introduces only six end points in total to get all job done with ease.
+Ratemarkt Client API is quite intuitive, predictable and very easy http based json API to make it very easy to get intgerated with Ratemarkt as a client.

+It just requires a single API key in http headers to get authenticated and introduces only six end points in total to get all job done with ease.

 ## Location
-Ratemarkt API is currently located at `api.ratemarkt.com` domain under `v1` directory which  denotes the current API version.
+Ratemarkt API is currently located at `api.ratemarkt.com` domain under `v1` directory which also denotes the current API version.
-All API calls require a secure http connection (`HTTPS` over `SSL`) and must be authenticated using an API Key to get work.
+All calls require a secure http connection (`HTTPS`, `SSL`) and must be authenticated using an API key to get work.

+Here is the base url for all API calls.

 ```
 https://api.ratemarkt.com/v1/